-Not naming beneficiaries or failing to review your beneficiaries often enough could subject your estate to probate, creditors and delays.
+Failure to name your beneficiary could subject your estate to probate, creditors and delays.

-Leaving assets directly to a minor without addressing guardianship issues
+Leaving assets directly to a minor without appointing guardianship

 Who will handle a child’s inheritance?
 The phrase “for their benefit” welcomes a whole host of potentially abusive interpretations.
 Make sure to address this in your estate plans to avoid any misinterpretations.

 You ought to keep thorough records.
 If you don’t, your Executor or Trustee may miss out on assets, be left with unpaid liabilities, and have more work to complete.
 Additionally, it might require extra time from your probate lawyer, which would cost more money for your family.

 If too many assets are in one spouse’s name, it could wreak havoc when it comes to tax planning.
 One spouse could have a much larger IRA and own a vacation house in his or her name only.
 By shifting the house or investment to the other spouse, the estate becomes more equalized, possibly reducing taxes.

 A residuary clause covers items not named in a will or included in a trust, typically including items you don’t yet own but will before your death.
 Sometimes there are things you might not even know you own.

 Many things can happen, such as a sudden decline in your spouse’s health or a change in your assets.
 You can address this by having assets go to a trust.
 You can control how, to whom and when money gets distributed.

 Appropriate planning for the inevitable is vital.
 It’s important to have a financial Power of Attorney, an Appointment of Health Care Representative and a Living Will to avoid leaving your finances and assets in disarray.